davidclin/pull-request-tutorial/Readme.md

-git branch  (to see you're now working in the newly created branch) git add &lt; file names &gt; git commit -m "message" git push -u origin &lt; branch-name &gt; from GitHub, go to main repo and select your branch from pulldown menu click button "Compare & pull request" and add reviewers
+git branch  (to see you're now working in the newly created branch) git add &lt; file names &gt; git commit -m "message" git config user.name &lt; gh/ghe username &gt; (optional and will replace `EC2 Default User` if these procedures are performed from an EC2 instance) git config user.email &lt; your-email-address &gt; (optional) git push -u origin &lt; branch-name &gt; from GitHub, go to main repo and select your branch from pulldown menu click button "Compare & pull request" and add reviewers